Wang-Xiaolong/gtd.bash/README.md

-# gtd.sh -- bash script for Getting Things Done
+# gtd.sh -- a bash script for Getting Things Done
 This is a bash script for myself to implement Getting Things Done(GTD).

 You are here so you probabaly had known what's GTD,